1494, September 1~14: Columbus sees a Sea Monster

 Christopher Columbus, as drawn by Theodore de Bry in 1590 [Larger version here]

-One of the most respected biographies of the 13th Century explorer Christopher Columbus [1451-1506] was written by his son, Ferdinand, after his father's death.
-Ferdinand had personally sailed with his father on his fourth voyage to North America, in 1502-1504.
-Ferdinand's manuscript was not published until after his death.
-It's largely from Ferdinand's biography of his father that much of the history of Columbus and his voyages are now known, and it is the cornerstone of history about the explorer... which is why it's interesting that the following excerpt from it gets no attention.
+One of the most respected biographies of the 15th Century explorer was written by his son, Ferdinand Columbus [1488-1539].
+Ferdinand had personally sailed with his father on Columbus's fourth voyage to North America, in 1502-1504.
+Ferdinand's manuscript of his father's life, though written after his father's death in 1506, wasn't published until 1571, after Ferdinand's own death in 1539.
+The book was first published in Italian and was titled "Vita & de' fatti dell' Ammiraglio D. Christoforo Colombo [Life & Deeds of Admiral Christopher Columbus]," and it's now largely from Ferdinand's biography of his father that much of the history of Christopher Columbus and his voyages are known.
+It is not overstating it to call this book the cornerstone of history about the explorer... which is why it's interesting that the following excerpt from the book gets no attention.

-From a modern English translation of Ferdinand's biography, we read that sometime between September 1~14 in 1494, this curious event occurred to Columbus and his men:
+From a modern English translation of Ferdinand's biography, we read that some time between September 1~14 in 1494, during Columbus' second voyage to the Americas, the following curious event occurred:

 As far as I know, no such creature exists.
-So what did Columbus see?
+So what did Columbus and his crew see?

 Did It Happen...?